SOPs - Standard Operation Procedures¶

 restartPolicy: Never

-> kubectl apply -f postgres-dump.yml -n app-radar # change to your app namespace
+kubectl apply -f postgres-dump.yml -n app-atlas # Change to your app namespace

-> kubectl cp -n app-radar pg-sleeper:/tmp/radar.dump radar.dump # change to your app namespace specific DB_NAME, usually the app name
+kubectl cp -n app-atlas pg-sleeper:/tmp/atlas.dump atlas.dump # Change to your app namespace specific DB_NAME, usually the app name

-> kubectl delete -f postgres-dump.yml -n app-radar # change to your
+kubectl delete -f postgres-dump.yml -n app-atlas # Change to your app namespace